nbijl-worthit/ngx-message-queue/README.md

 ```

 ### Define navigation
-If you use anchor links in your messages you can use the `[linkUrl]` input to get the url and navigate to a page.
+If you use anchor links in your messages you can use the `(linkUrl)` output event to get the url and navigate to a page.
 It automatically check if it's an external or internal link.

 Define a function in the component where you placed your message generator component.
 Set it to be triggered by the component output event `(linkUrl)` and navigate to and url the usual way with the router module.